 Multivitamins are a great way to get in a variety of vitamins through one pill.
 Keep in mind, a multivitamin will not have a high enough potency for certain vitamins and minerals that we need.
 Just think, how could you possibly get the right dosage of everything from one pill?

 If you are looking for a high-quality multivitamin that uses whole food sources for its supplements, I suggest Mercola Whole Food Multivitamin for Women.
 For a more budget-friendly option that is still great, I would suggest Solgar Female Multiple.
 I have used both and they don’t upset my stomach like other vitamins do (test them out for yourself, everyone’s different).
 The Solgar vitamins have a very strong odor but if you can get past the smell, they are a good option.

-Next, getting the proper amount of Vitamin C is essential.
+Yes, taking Vitamin C is very beneficial during pregnancy.
 Vitamin C is amazing for a whole host of different health benefits.
-It is used to help your immune system, build collagen, absorb iron and overall bone health.
+It is used to help your immune system, build collagen, absorb iron, and overall bone health.
 For pregnancy, it helps your baby’s bones and teeth develop.

 I take liposomal vitamin C because it has been found that there are higher absorption rates of vitamin C encapsulated in liposomes (check out the study here).

 I currently use Core Med Science liposomal vitamin C and take 6 capsules a day for 2,000mg daily.
 Don’t worry, vitamin C is not toxic to the body unless taken in massive amounts and can cause diarrhea.
 And yes, I have tested those limits and it will give you diarrhea.